juldann/Portfolio_Juldan/README.md

   * Able to create report based on test run and analyze them

 __KATALON STUDIO__
-  * Know how to create test case
+  * Know how to create test case for TDD and BDD (gherkin cucumber)
-  * Know how to configure katalon studio
+  * Know how to configure katalon studio for android automation
   * Able to create report based on test run and analyze them

 ## Courses